ory/examples/README.md

 - [Ory Documentation](https://ory.sh/docs)

+## Contribute

+### New examples

+1. Create a github issue proposing a new example and make sure it's different from an existing one
+1. Fork the repo and create your branch from `master`.
+1. If you've added code that should be tested, add tests to `TODO` //https://github.com/ory/examples/issues/8
+1. Create a `README.md` (Use [the README template](https://github.com/ory/examples/blob/master/_common/README))

 ## Please note

 This is a community maintained repository.
 Sometimes examples can have bugs or are outdated.
 Should you notice something not